If you can master lead generation, your business will thrive.

 From there, you can develop a more accurate buyer persona.

 But this isn’t your typical B2C persona.
 When developing a person for B2B, consider the following traits:

 You can usually compile this information through surveys and interviews with customers, prospects and sales teams.
 And remember, you really want to get inside their heads.
 You want to understand their worldview and their pain points, and where they stem from.

 You should always create more than one buyer persona.
 Try to come up with at least 4 or 5 real-world examples of persona’s who represent different segments of your target audience.
 Then, you can use those persona’s to build targeted content around each one.

 Additionally, you can look to social media to help you collect data on your ideal customer.
 LinkedIn is especially helpful when it comes to B2B, and you can use the platform to get contact information, either through direct outreach, Sponsored InMail, or building out an email list.

 Keep in mind, there are several other ways that B2B customers are different than B2C customers.

-In B2B lead generation, the customer journey is much more complex.
-Your B2B campaign will target a team of people involved in the decision-making process as opposed to just a single individual.
+For B2Bs, the customer journey is much more complex.
+Your campaign will need to target a team of people involved in the decision-making process as opposed to just a single individual.